deadlydog/deadlydog.github.io/_posts/2024-01-19-Several-ways-to-explore-your-Azure-resources.md

 ![Search Azure Portal by resource name](/assets/Posts/2024-01-19-Several-ways-to-explore-your-Azure-resources/azure-portal-search-by-resource-name-screenshot.png)

 ![Search Azure Portal by service](/assets/Posts/2024-01-19-Several-ways-to-explore-your-Azure-resources/azure-portal-search-by-service-screenshot.png)

+NOTE: To ensure you are able to view and search all of the subscriptions you have access to, click the gear icon on the top-right of the webpage and ensure the `Default subscription filter` is set to `All subscriptions`, otherwise you may not see the resources you expect.

 The portal does not always expose all of the properties of a resource, or let you search or filter by them.
 If you are looking for something specific, you may need to use another approach.